-Scotland's universities have received huge amounts of EU funding (far more than our population share alone would entitle us to) because of the excellence of our scientific research.
-Just one example is that within the last five years, the Human Genetics Unit and Institute of Genetics and Molecular Medicine (IGMM) at the University of Edinburgh has been awarded, or collaborated in, European grants with a value of €15.9 million.
+Scotland’s universities received huge amounts of EU funding (far more than our population share alone would entitle us to) because of the excellence of our scientific research.
+Just one example is that since 2010, the Human Genetics Unit and Institute of Genetics and Molecular Medicine (IGMM) at the University of Edinburgh had been awarded, or collaborated in, European grants with a value of €15.9 million.
 These have been used to investigate melanoma (skin cancer), gene regulation and novel drug development.
-EU funding is helping Scottish scientists to continue Scotland’s tradition of world-leading research into public health.
+EU funding helped Scottish scientists to continue Scotland’s tradition of world-leading research into public health.

-Access to such funding is clearly of major benefit and encourages international collaboration which would not be as effective if Scotland were to withdraw from the EU.
-For more information click here.
+Access to such funding was clearly of major benefit and encouraged international collaboration which would not be as effective if Scotland were to remain outside the EU.

 MRC Institute of Genetics and Molecular Medicine at the University of Edinburgh (IGMM), ‘New European Research Funding’, May 2015.

 ‘The Impact of EU membership in Scotland’, SPICE, October 2015.

 ‘The Benefits of Scotland’s EU Membership’, The Scottish Government, 2015.